-Establishing a place of quiet in your homes for prayer or utilizing chapels of Eucharistic Adoration are great ways to enter into more fervent prayer.
-This Lent is an excellent opportunity for you to visit our Lord in the Chapel of the Sacred Heart especially on Thursdays.
-Eucharistic Adoration takes place on this day by means of exposition of the Blessed Sacrament.
-Following the Thursday morning Mass the Holy Eucharist is placed in a upon the After Lauds, Prayer, which the apex of in the Choir monstrance is procession Heart Chapel.
-Sacrament is then placed upon the altar therein.
+Mass at the choir stalls by the entrance of the main sanctuary, the monstrance is taken in procession to the place of exposition.
+This Lent adoration will take place upon the Lady Altar of St. Mary in the main Church.
 Regular committed adorers come all day for personal prayer before the Lord.
 Many others unable to commit to a particular period of time will also drop in for a short visit and time of personal prayer.
 The time of Exposition concludes with the Litany of the Sacred Heart and Benediction with the Most Blessed Sacrament after 8:30 PM.
-On the other days of the week during office hours you can also visit this chapel for personal prayer and adoration of the Lord in the tabernacle.